MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 Once hosted in R Server, these web services can be discovered by other authenticated users.
 These users can [consume the web services in R](data-scientist-get-started.md) or in the [language of their choice via Swagger](app-developer-get-started.md).

-## Permissions and descriptions by web service function
+## Permissions and function descriptions
 In addition to the authentication functions, the following functions are used to bundle R code or R scripts as web services.

 >[!IMPORTANT]